Updated on 5 July, 2021

 The advent of a brand new year has certainly brought hope in form of the vaccine, but returning back to normal life still feels a little far off.
 With the world’s second-largest population, India has grievously faced the wrath of the situation, but the country has been fighting back.

 In March 2020, India closed all its international borders to control the contamination.
+India has now extended the suspension of scheduled international flights till July 31, 2021.
 The country came up with its Vande Bharat Mission to bring back its citizens stranded in different countries.
 However, by now, India has set up travel bubbles with many countries, and passengers from most countries can travel to India subject to quarantine requirements.

 The current update of Vande Bharat Mission

-The Vande Bharat Mission started on May 6th to help foreigners in India return home and help Indian nationals head back.
-As of 19 January, nearly 4.8 million stranded people have been brought in or flown back to their country through international Vande Bharat flights.
+The Vande Bharat Mission started on 6 May 2020 to help foreigners in India return home and help Indian nationals head back.
+As of 5 July 2021, over 9 million stranded people have been brought in or flown back to their country through international Vande Bharat flights.

 Operative international flights between India and UAE

-Air India has been providing services since the fourth phase of the Vande Bharat Mission to UAE, and SpiceJet too had came forward in this mission.
-The 15-day travel agreement period (July 12th to July 26th) has now been extended further, with flights scheduled from the UAE cities of Dubai, Sharjah, and Abu Dhabi to 16 destinations in India.
-Outbound passengers holding any type of valid UAE visa can now travel.
+Air India has been providing services since the fourth phase of the Vande Bharat Mission to UAE, and SpiceJet too had come forward in this mission.
+India has created an air bubble arrangement with the United Arab Emirates (UAE).
 Etihad Airways and Emirates have stepped up to conduct flights from India to Abu Dhabi.
-For its sixth phase, airlines such as the Air India Express had been accepting bookings since August end.

-A travel corridor also exists with 24 countries, including Afghanistan, Bahrain, Bangladesh, Bhutan, Canada, Ethiopia, France, Germany, Iraq, Japan, Kenya, Kuwait, Maldives, Nepal, Netherlands, Nigeria, Oman, Qatar, Rwanda, Tanzania, Ukraine, the UAE, the UK, and the US, with more expected to be consolidated in the near future.
-Scheduled commercial flights, except specially allowed by the Directorate General of Civil Aviation are canceled till the end of January.
+A travel corridor also exists with 28 countries, including Afghanistan, Bahrain, Bangladesh, Bhutan, Canada, Ethiopia, France, Germany, Iraq, Japan, Kenya, Kuwait, Maldives, Nepal, Netherlands, Nigeria, Oman, Qatar, Russia, Rwanda, Seychelles, Sri Lanka, Tanzania, Ukraine, the UAE, the UK, the US, and Uzbekistan with more expected to be consolidated in the near future.
+Scheduled commercial flights, except specially allowed by the Directorate General of Civil Aviation are canceled till the end of May.

-The guidelines issued by the Government mandates 7 days of institutional quarantine, followed by 7 days of home quarantine for everyone traveling to India.
-However, if one carries a PCR test, stating COVID-19 negative within 72 hrs of travel, they won’t need to go for institutional quarantine on arrival.
+The guidelines issued by the Government mandates 14 day of quarantine/self-monitoring for everyone traveling to India.
+A PCR test, stating COVID-19 negative within 72 hrs of travel is also required.
 This, however, may vary across states since they have the freedom to exercise their own guidelines.